zeusta/Docs/extensions/Guide By Functions/Magento 1/Store Pickup.md

 -	**General Information** tab:
 This tab has 3 sessions: Store Information, Contact Information and Google Map.

-✓Fill store’s name, shipping fee, address and description in **Store Information** session.
+✓ Fill store’s name, shipping fee, address and description in **Store Information** session.
 You can select tags if you want your customers can search this store by tags.

 ![enter image description here](https://github.com/Magestore/Docs/blob/master/extensions/Guide%20By%20Functions/Magento%201/image_Store%20Pickup/image026.png?raw=true)

 ***Tips:** You can input content for the **Description** field in HTML for better display in frontend, such as customized format, attached links.

-✓In **Contact Form** session, it allows you to enter information of store’s manager such as email address, phone number, etc. so customers will know how to contact if needed.
+✓ In **Contact Form** session, it allows you to enter information of store’s manager such as email address, phone number, etc. so customers will know how to contact if needed.
 You can configure to enable automatic emails sent to the store manager when pickup orders’ status is changed.

 ![enter image description here](https://github.com/Magestore/Docs/blob/master/extensions/Guide%20By%20Functions/Magento%201/image_Store%20Pickup/image027.png?raw=true)